Johan Björnsson Printz: Life in New Sweden

 Printz arranged amicable relations with English settlers, initiated trade connections with the Dutch in New Netherlands, and directed several commercial enterprises within New Sweden.

 In time, problems with the surrounding Dutch and English colonies became increasingly severe.
 Short of supplies from Sweden, Printz was unable to prevent the Dutch and the English from practically monopolizing the beaver fur trade in the area.
 His main adversary was Peter Stuyvesant, Director General of New Netherlands, and earlier on, his local representative Andries Hudde.

 Printz also was an autocratic administrator and his growing quarrels with the settlers led several of them to petition to take their grievances directly to the Swedish government.
 Printz had the ringleader of the dissident colonists, Anders Jönsson, hanged on August 1, 1653, but tensions continued to grow.
 Grievances included lack of land rights and trade rights.
 In 1653 Hans Månsson and 21 others including Olof Persson Stille, Peter Minuit and Sven Gunnarsson signed a petition opposing his rule.

 Eventually, Printz found his position impossible, and in 1654 he returned to Sweden.
 His son-in-law Johan Papegoja, married to his daughter Armegott Printz, was acting governor until John Rising (Johan Risingh) was appointed Governor in his place.

+Pritz was a slave owner who enslaved Anthony Swart, the first documented Black resident of New Sweden.